DesCoding/WeatherWatch/README.md

 # Weather Watch

-Users search this weather dashboard to see current and future weather conditions.
+Users can search this weather dashboard to see current and future weather conditions by city.
 This app was created using HTML, CSS, JavaScript, and API https://openweathermap.org/apiwhich provides weather data.
 Moments.js was used to populate dates and local storage is used to save search history.

 # Deployed